Nfinley/coding-journal/bugs.md

  * Error: `expect(jest.fn()).toHaveBeenCalled()
           Expected mock function to have been called.`

-    * Fix: I needed to spyOn the function as opposed to mock.
+    * Fix: I needed to spyOn the function as opposed to mock it.
 Additionally, in order to trigger the call, the way I got it to work is to call the `forceUpdate()` method.
 [Docs](https://facebook.github.io/react/docs/react-component.html#forceupdate).
      The forceUpdate() calls the component to re-render allowing it to call the spy.
 Usually one should try to avoid using this.
 See the code below for the fix:

 ````